-Before you submit that resignation letter, however, we would like to remind you of certain things first.
+Before you submit that resignation letter to your employer, however, we would like to remind you of certain things first and items you should consider..
 In today’s article, we share several tips for resigning “smoothly” from your job in the UAE.

 Tips for Those Who are Planning to Resign